-A minority of published records we examined contained a data availability statement (159 (42%)).
+A minority of published records we examined contained a data availability statement (159 (42.0%)).
 By comparing the published paper with its preprint, we can demonstrate that this results in important information being lost.
 As an example, we identified a preprint with an informative availability statement, including a link to the specific open-access dataset used,18 which has no corresponding data availability statement when published (the information about, and link to, the data is not found anywhere else in the published paper).19 A recent analysis have shown that when mandated, data availability statements are completed by authors,1 and so we recommend that completing this metadata should be compulsory across all journals.

 While requiring authors to submit a data availability statement is a good first step, simply providing a text box for authors to complete without critical review will not move authors toward making their data available.
 This is illustrated by the fact that, at both the preprint and published stages, the most common category was “Data available on request” (Figure 1).
 While this may seem like an acceptable manner in which to make research data available, there are a number of issues with this approach.
 Previous work has shown that these statements are demonstrably false in the majority of cases: that when data is requested, it is not actually made available.20 As an illustrative example, a recent editorial in Molecular Brain demonstrated that, of 41 manuscripts for which data was requested during editorial review, more than half withdrew their manuscript rather than provide the raw data.21 If this is the response from authors when there is a strong incentive to share their data (i.e. publication in the journal), we do not hold out hope that the response to requests from other researchers, which sometimes intend to critique the original study’s findings, will be better.
-Additionally, making data available on request opens up the possibility of differential responses based on requester characteristics (e.g. sex, career stage, or institution).
+Additionally, making data available on request opens up the possibility of differential responses based on requester characteristics (e.g. gender, career stage, or institution).
 Finally, previous work found that the availability of data “available on request” declines with article age, meaning that this approach is not a valid long term option for data sharing.22

 We provide evidence that critical review of data availability statements, in line with data sharing policies that require data sharing (where appropriate) as a condition of publication, succeeds in making research data more open.
 As an example, of the four articles published in F1000Research, which has one of the strictest data-sharing policies (“Failure to openly provide data for publication without good justification is likely to result in your article being rejected.”), two records for which data were available on request at the preprint stage made their data openly available from an online repository on publication.23–26 Our findings, though based on a relatively small number of observations, agree with other studies on the effect of journal policies on author behavior.
-A recent randomized controlled trial found that simply requesting that authors follow a reporting checklist (the ARRIVE checklist) was not effective in increasing reporting quality.27,28 Similarly, a review of data availability statement published in high impact journals found that data availability statements frequently do not conform to the policies of the journals they are published in, indicating a lack of critical review of these statements.29
+A recent randomized controlled trial found that simply requesting that authors follow a reporting checklist (the ARRIVE checklist) was not effective in increasing reporting quality.27,28 Similarly, a review of data availability statements published in high impact journals found that data availability statements frequently do not conform to the policies of the journals they are published in, indicating a lack of critical review of these statements.29